Marpesia zerynthia

-Marpesia zerynthia, the waiter daggerwing, is a species of butterfly in the family Nymphalidae that occurs in, and somewhat north and south of Mesoamerica.
+Marpesia zerynthia, the waiter, is a species of butterfly in the family Nymphalidae.
+Primarily found in Mesoamerica, it can also be observed in regions slightly north and south of this area.

 Distribution

 The distribution of Marpesia zerynthia is limited to the Neotropical realm.
-More specifically, it is known to occur in the South American countries of Peru, Bolivia, Colombia and northern Brazil.
+Specifically, it is known to occur in the South American countries of Peru, Bolivia, Colombia and northern Brazil.
 It also occurs in Mesoamerica, including central Mexico, and vagrants may rarely be observed as far north as Texas, United States.
-This species inhabits tropical deciduous and evergreen forests, and may be observed in openings.
+This species inhabits tropical deciduous and evergreen forests, and maycan be found in open areas.
 Marpesia zerynthia occurs at altitudes up to 2,400 m.
 It is generally a cloud-forest species, and so it is most common between approximately 800 to 1,800 m.